Korogaru Iwa, Kimi ni Asa ga Furu

 "Korogaru Iwa, Kimi ni Asa ga Furu" (転がる岩、君に朝が降る, Rock'n Roll, Morning Light Falls on You) is a song by Japanese rock band Asian Kung-Fu Generation.
 It was released as the third and last single of their fifth studio album, World World World, on February 6, 2008.
 The song was first introduced late 2007 during a live, onstage performance in Korea while the band was on its Project Beef tour.
 The song was ranked 8th on fans request for band's 10th anniversary live setlist on September 14, 2013.

 In December 2022, the song was used as the ending for the final episode of anime Bocchi the Rock!, where it was covered by Kessoku Band from the series.

+In June 2023, the song was selected as theme song to Television Kanagawa's broadcast of the Kanagawa qualifying tournament for the National High School Baseball Championship taking place in July.

 Music video

 The music video for "Korogaru Iwa, Kimi ni Asa ga Furu" was directed by Kazuyoshi Oku.
 The music video primarily centers around a young boy planting and watching a seed sprout in flowerpot.